On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Introduction

 0.6cm

-\begin{convention} Throughout the paper, the word \emph{variety} will be used to refer to a reduced, irreducible scheme over $\C$ of finite type.
+\begin{convention} Throughout the paper, the word \emph{variety} will be used to refer to a reduced, irreducible separated scheme of finite type over $\C$.
 A reduced subscheme of a variety is a \emph{subvariety} if all of its irreducible components have the same dimension.
-If $X$ is a variety, we define $H^j(X)$ to be its $j$-th cohomology group with rational coefficients.
+If $X$ is a variety, we define $H^j(X)$ to be its singular $j$-th cohomology group with rational coefficients.

-{\bf We will always consider Chow groups with coefficients in $\QQ$}.
+We will always consider Chow groups with coefficients in $\QQ$.
 The Chow group of cycles of dimension $j$ on $X$, with $\QQ$-coefficients, will be denoted by $A_j(X)$.
 If $X$ is a smooth $n$-dimensional variety, the notations $A_j(X)$ and $A^{n-j}(X)$ are equivalent.

 We define $A^j_{hom}(X)$, $A^j_{AJ}(X)$ to be the subgroups of homologically trivial, respectively Abel--Jacobi trivial, cycles of codimension $j$.
-For $\sigma\in\aut(X)$, we will use the notation $A^j(X)^\sigma$ (respectively $H^j(X)^\sigma$) for the subgroup of $A^j(X)$ (respectively $H^j(X)$) which is invariant with respect to the action of $\sigma$.
+For $\sigma\in\aut(X)$, we will use the notation $A^j(X)^\sigma$ (respectively $H^j(X)^\sigma$) for the subgroup of $A^j(X)$ (respectively $H^j(X)$) which is invariant with respect to the action of $\sigma^*$.

 If $f\colon X\to Y$ is a morphism of varieties, we will denote by $\Gamma_f\in A_\ast(X\times Y)$ the graph of $f$.